NVIDIA/nim-deploy/cloud-service-providers/aws/blueprints/deep-research-blueprint-eks/README.md

 Deploy AIRA:
 **Note**: The AIRA Helm chart is bundled locally in `helm/aiq-aira/` and incorporates some fixes.
 The Helm charts for AIRA is WIP on the AIRA [repo](https://github.com/NVIDIA-AI-Blueprints/aiq-research-assistant/tree/feat-helm2)

+> **Important - Model Configuration**: The official AI-Q blueprint uses **Llama 3.3 70B Instruct** for report generation, which requires approximately 4 GPUs.
+This deployment has been modified to use **Llama 3.1 8B Instruct** (`meta/llama-3.1-8b-instruct`) with only 1 GPU to significantly reduce compute requirements and costs.
+While this provides faster deployment, report quality and reasoning capabilities may differ from the official blueprint.
+>
+> To use the original 70B model or another larger model, you will need to:
+> 1. Modify the model configuration in `helm/helm-values/aira-values.eks.yaml.template` (update `image.repository`, `model.name`, and `config.instruct_model_name`)
+> 2. Adjust GPU resource requests/limits in the same file (increase to 8 GPUs for 70B model if using g5.48xlarge)
+> 3. Ensure your EKS node group has sufficient GPU capacity (It require larger instance types like g5.48xlarge)

 ```bash
 # Set your Tavily API key (replace with your actual key)